droundy/recipes-site/index.md

 1/2 the dough.
 At this point you could add topping after wetting the dough.
 Use pizza cutter to cut into strips, and transfer these to a cookie sheet.
 Prick each with a fork.
 Bake 12-15 minutes.

+## Crepes

+- 2 cups flour

+- 4 eggs

+- 1 cup milk

+- 1 cup water

+- 1/2 tsp salt

+- 4 Tbsp melted butter

+Mix the flour and eggs, then gradually add milk and water.
+At the end add salt and butter and beat until smooth.